-Until two years ago, I ate meat and fish.
-Bread with mortadella for breakfast and lunch and animal proteins for dinner like most of the people
+Until december 2015, I ate meat and fish.
+Bread with mortadella for breakfast and lunch and animal proteins for dinner like most of the people.

 At a certain moments I doubted but still ate it because I didn’t know how to replace it.
 In my education a meal consisted of pasta/rice/potatoes with vegetables and meat.